 Objectives: General learning objectives are listed below.
-Specific learning objectives and CCS 4th grade standards and Wisconsin Academic Standards are listed with each individual response activity.
-All objectives in this lesson plan span across lower and higher ends of the learning spectrum.
+Specific learning objectives and CCS 4th grade standards are listed with each individual response activity.
+All the objectives in this lesson plan span across lower and higher ends of the learning spectrum.
 Note: Class size, time, student needs and environment of the classroom will determine which and how many of these responses will be appropriate for the students.